khushalpankhaniya/OWNAI_NODEJS/README.md

 - **Template Engine**: EJS
 - **Other**: CORS, dotenv for environment variables

-## 📋 Prerequisites

-Before running this project, make sure you have:

-- Node.js installed (version 14 or higher)
-- MySQL database server running
-- Git (to clone the repository)

 ## 🔧 Installation & Setup

 ### 1. Clone the Repository